gvwilson/thirdbit/src/fiction/iffy/index.md

 and apocalyptic ecology hybridized in ever-more-strident ways.
-If your cover story was related to climate engineering, on the other hand, no one would raise an eyebrow if your site was somewhere formerly arctic.
+If your cover story was related to climate engineering, on the other hand, no one would raise an eyebrow if your site was somewhere still partly frozen.
 The Melt hit the poles first and hardest, so most of those mad enough to believe that the damage could be undone by scattering megatons of absorbent catalysts over thousands of square kilometers